cloudemind/notes/x.md

 Who is the customer of X? the parent or student choice?

-Parent can see the score via mobile app - FREE
+- Parent can see the score via mobile app - FREE
-Parent can see the score via SMS - FEE
+- Parent can see the score via SMS - FEE

+... to be updating...